Quick Start: Alexa Skills Kit Command Line Interface (ASK CLI)

 To install ASK CLI:

-npm install -g ask-cli
+npm install -g ask-cli.

-default by default), choose the AWS profile to use, and to log in to your Amazon developer account.
-Once the initialization is complete, you can use ASK CLI to manage your skill.
+ask init --no-browser command to complete initialization.
+After the initialization is complete, you can use ASK CLI to create or manage your skill.

-These commands provide basic functionality for managing skills.
+The following commands provide basic functionality for managing skills.
 To see all of the commands available in ASK CLI, refer to the ASK CLI Reference.

-ask clone [<-s|--skill-id <skill Id>]: Use this command to create a local skill project directory from an existing skill from the development stage to the local directory.
+- Using this command will create a local skill project directory, then clone an existing skill from the development stage to the local directory.
 This command downloads all parts of the skill, including the skill manifest, interaction model, and skill code (if your skill uses AWS Lambda).
-After cloning, you can make changes locally then deploy them easily using the
+After cloning, you can make changes locally, then deploy them easily using the

 ask deploycommand.
 For more information, see clone command.

 ask deploy command automatically enables your deployed skill, so you can immediately start testing it on your device or using the ask simulate command.
 You can also use the Alexa Simulator on the Test page of the developer console.